-Now more than ever people want to engage in work that is meaningful and fulfilling.
-In this post, we’ll take a look at enneagram type 2 careers that will provide a sense of purpose.
-Below is more than a generic listing of job titles, you’ll find ideas for finding and creating work that you enjoy as an enneagram two.
+Now more than ever, people want to engage in meaningful and fulfilling work.
+This post will look at enneagram type 2 careers that provide a sense of purpose.
+Below is more than a generic listing of job titles; you’ll find ideas for finding and creating work that you enjoy as an enneagram two.

 The purpose of connecting the dots between your enneagram type and a career is NOT to narrow you into a specific field or niche but to help you understand what motivates you as a person and how to connect that with work that you’ll find fulfilling.

 The enneagram can help you discover your personality type and the core motivations that shape you.
 It is also useful for helping create enneagram type 2 careers that feel meaningful and full of purpose.

 Your career is an opportunity to make a difference, serve others, and find joy in your work.
 The enneagram can also help you understand how your unique personality intersects with meaningful work.

 Enneagram Type 2 Careers And How Personality Plays An Important Role In Enjoying Work

 Enneagram twos are relational and selfless people.
 They are caring and generous, aiming to please.
 Type two is loving and giving in nature, sometimes to a fault.

 The nine enneagram numbers exist within three categories of expression: Action, Feeling, and Thinking.
 Enneagram type twos are in the feeling center and measure success according to the health of their relationships.
 Because of this, the twos typically are empathetic, supportive, generous, and relationally driven.

 The core desire of a two is to be appreciated.

 The message the two most want to hear is, “You are so loveable and wanted.”